anilsharmay/AI-Engineering-Bootcamp/01_Prototyping Best Practices & Vibe Check/README.md

 This "vibe check" now serves as a baseline, of sorts, to help understand what holes your application has.

-#### A Note on Vibe Checking

->"Vibe checking" is an informal term for cursory unstructured and non-comprehensive evaluation of LLM-powered systems.
-The idea is to loosely evaluate our system to cover significant and crucial functions where failure would be immediately noticeable and severe.
->
->In essence, it's a first look to ensure your system isn't experiencing catastrophic failure.

 #### ❓Question #1: